figment-networks/indexer-scheduler/README.md

 ```

 Scheduled tasks loaded via config are disabled by default.
 You will need to enable the tasks through the UI to start them.

+### Debug with VSCode

+The `.vscode` directory contains a launch config to debug scheduler.

 ## Runners